Maxcode0101/Wildventures/README.md

 - Offer users and guests an intuitive platform to explore, engage, and contribute to blog discussions.

 ##### Primary User Needs
-- Blog owners need seamless tools for publishing and managing posts and comments.
+- Travellers need a reliable campervan that fits their needs (for instance, 4x4 drive, certain capacity etc.)
-- Registered users need the ability to engage with blog content through comments and account features.
+- Registered users need the ability to create, update, manage and delete a booking.
-- Guests need the ability to browse and enjoy blog content without registration.
+- Guests need the ability to browse and filter different campervans, gather information about the business and the rental conditions, and contact the service team.

 ##### Business Goals
-- Foster a dynamic blogging platform with active user participation.
-- Build a sense of community through discussions and user engagement.
+- Rent out campervans for profit
+- Give users the possibility to easily find a vehicle that fits their needs by dynamic filtering
+- Make sure that users are having easy access to all of the informations regarding the rental process
-- Ensure easy blog content management for owners.
+- Providing a easy to handle booking management system

 #### 2. Scope Plane
 ##### Features
 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
-- Blog post management (create, update, delete, and preview).
+- Booking management system (create, update, delete, and preview).
 - Comment moderation and management tools.
-- User account features (register, log in, edit/delete comments).
+- User account features (register, log in, log out, change Email/Password).
-- Notification system for comment approval status.
+- Notification system for booking/payment and change- or cancel booking confirmations.
 - 404 error page for lost users.

 #### 3. Structure Plane
 ##### Information Architecture
 - **Navigation Menu**:
-  - Links to Home, Blog Posts, Login/Register, and Dashboard (for blog owners).
+  - Links to Home/About Us, Contact Page, FAQ's, Our Campervans, User Dashboard, Manage my Bookings, User Profile, Login/Register

 - **Hierarchy**:
-  - Blog content displayed prominently for easy browsing.
+  - Campervan list displayed prominently for easy browsing.
-  - Clear call-to-action buttons for account creation and engagement (e.g., commenting).
+  - Clear call-to-action buttons for all functionalities regarding account- and booking management.

 ##### User Flow
-1. Guest users browse blog content → read posts and see commenter names.
+1. Guest users browse and filter campervans.
-2. Guest users register for an account → log in to leave comments.
+2. Guest users register for an account → sign up / log in to create a reservation. → Receive a approval notification.
-3. Registered users leave comments → receive a pending approval notification.
+3. Registered users can change dates or cancel their pending booking (reservation) → receive a approval notification.
-4. Blog owners create, update, and manage posts → moderate comments.
-5. Blog owners approve or reject comments → manage user interactions.
+4. Registered users pay for their reservation → receive a approval notification.
+5. Registered users request a date change or cancelation of their aproved booking → receive a approval or notification.

 #### 4. Skeleton Plane
 ##### Wireframe Suggestions